Our Belief: We believe that a child’s starting point does not determine their outcome

 At Ormiston Maritime Academy we offer a curriculum that fits with our values of ‘ASPIRE to excellence’.

-Each department will have their own vision for their subject which will explain what is taught, how it has ambition, how it fulfils the National Curriculum and the order the curriculum is sequenced.
+Each Curriculum Team will have their own vision for their subject which will explain what is taught, how it has ambition, how it fulfils the National Curriculum and the order the curriculum is sequenced.
 We want our students to understand how to be an expert in each subject such as a ‘scientist, mathematician, historian’ to name but a few.
-The planning of the subject curriculum has the four core values at its heart – literacy, oracy, retrieval and the experience of cultural capital.
+The planning of the subject curriculum has the four core pillars at its heart – literacy, oracy, retrieval and the experience of cultural capital.

 We offer a curriculum that is broad and balanced and promotes spiritual, moral, social, cultural and physical development of students with a view in preparing our young people for their future careers.
 With this in mind, we do focus a significant proportion of our curriculum time on English and mathematics to ensure students have the core numeracy and literacy skills to help access other curriculum areas.